Apply for OCSA Certification

 OCSA certification operates in addition to compliance with the DCMS Voluntary Code of Practice for Prize Promotions.

-All applicants must comply with the Government Code, subject to the transitional provisions set out below.
+All applicants must evidence current alignment with the Government Code, subject to any documented remediation pathway agreed with OCSA.

 OCSA Certification is not automatic and may be refused or rescinded where standards are not met or maintained.